Japanese Festivals by Month: A Complete Guide for Travelers

 Tōka Ebisu Festival (Osaka)

-February – Winter Magic and Spiritual Cleansing
+February Japanese Festivals – Snowy Wonders and Spiritual Traditions

 Sapporo Snow Festival